turnsk/gwtmvp/README.md

   }
 }
 ```

+## View adapter filters
+But just shoving the data into the adapter may not be enough.
+Real-life situation will expect either (column?) sorting, filtering, paging the data or any other data manipulation for that matter. `ViewAdapter` has a built-in support for filters - customised data manipulation before the items are populated into the views.
+Some basic filter implementations are provided out-of-the-box such as `PagingFilter`, `SearchFilter`, `SortingFilter` or `ColumnSortingFilter`.
+Others can be easily written to fit any of your needs by providing an implementation of `ViewAdapter.Filter` interface.

+Filters within an adapter can be chained where the result of first filter is passed into the second, etc. See the [Phonebook sample](https://turnsk.github.io/gwtmvp/#phonebook) for a sample implementation.

 ## Table adapters
 Since a very common scenario is to list data in a table and creating a separate view for every type of object may be tedious and flood the project with similar java/HTML files, we've created a `TableRowAdapter` class that takes the load off.
 It is a `ViewAdapter` in the end, though it creates the table rows at runtime and allows you to format the data anyway you need.